utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 <img src="img/sped-cnt-prcchg.png" width="300">

 This formula looks complicated because we are really doing two things.
 In this case, we are using the percent change formula of `((New-Old)/Old) * 100)`.
-That gives us number with a bunch of decimal places, so we are putting it inside the ROUND formula: `ROUND(value,places)`.
+That gives us a number with a bunch of decimal places, so we are putting it inside the ROUND formula: `ROUND(value,places)`.
 In our case the "value" is our percent-change formula, and the "places" is "1" to give us tenths.
 So, we are nesting our percent change formula inside the rounding formula.

-> Tell me: Which is better ... to show you the complete formula first, or to do the percent change, then adapt the formula for rounding?
+> Give me feedback: Which is better ... to show you the complete formula first, or to do the percent change, then adapt the formula for rounding?

 Because of a Workbench bug, this new column might also end up as text instead of a number.
 We'll wait to change it because we can convert the next one at the same time as well.